ROI Maximization in Stochastic Online Decision-Making: Related Work

-\textbf{Differences with bandits.} If the set of all policies (defined rigorously in Section~\ref{s:setting}) used by the decision-maker to determine weather or not to accept an innovation are thought of as arms, our setting becomes somewhat reminiscent of multiarmed bandits \citep{Slivkins19book,bubeck2012regret,rosenberg2007social}.
-However, the two problems are significantly different.
-At the end of each round of a stochastic bandit problem, the learner gets to see an unbiased estimate of the expected reward of the arm they played.
-As this does not happen in our setting (see impossibility result in Appendix~\ref{s:imposs}), we cannot just run a bandit algorithm to solve our problem.
-In addition to that, bandit algorithms are typically analyzed under an additive notion of regret, whereas the regret which makes most sense for us ---see definition \eqref{e:regret}--- is not additive.
-Thus, it is unclear how formal guarantees for bandit algorithms would translate to our setting.
+\paragraph{Multi-armed bandits.} If we think of the set of all policies used by the agent to determine whether or not to accept innovations as arms, our setting becomes somewhat reminiscent of multi-armed bandits \citep{Slivkins19book,bubeck2012regret,rosenberg2007social}.
+However, there are several notable differences between these two problems.
+In stochastic bandits, the agent observes an unbiased estimate of the expected reward of each pulled arm.
+In our setting, the agent not only does not see it directly, but it is mathematically impossible to define such an estimator solely with the feedback received (see the impossibility result in Section~\ref{s:imposs} of the \suppl{}).
+Hence, off-the-shelf bandit algorithms cannot be run to solve our problem.
+In addition, the objective in bandits is to maximize the cumulative reward, which is additive over time, while the ROI is not.
+Thus, it is unclear how formal guarantees for bandit algorithms would translate to our problem.